papadanku/RealityDocs/_sources/community/mapping/aasv4.rst.txt

 - A map that has at least one gameplay layer created (i.e. AAS 64 etc.)
 - Creating combat zones, object spawners, and spawn points won't change from previous AAS versions so that won't be covered in this tutorial.
 For basic layer information, refer to:

    - `[Map Tutorial] Layers (16, 32 And 64 Size Maps etc) <https://www.realitymod.com/forum/f189-modding-tutorials/13937-map-tutorial-layers-16-32-64-size-maps-etc.html>`_
    - `Creating a Basic Level - BFEditor <http://www.bfeditor.org/wiki/index.php?title=Creating_a_Basic_Level>`_

 Setting Up Teams
 ----------------

-The CP capture order always starts with **Team 1**.
-So the closest control point to Team 1's main will be CP#1 and working it's way out from there.
-So the first thing you'll want to do it establish which team will be Team 1.
+The CP capture order always starts with ``Team 1``.
+So the closest control point to ``Team 1``\'s main will be CP#1 and working it's way out from there.
+So the first thing you'll want to do it establish which team will be ``Team 1``.
 You do this by editing the init.con, which is found in your map's main folder.
 Open it up and you'll see something like this:

 .. code-block::